thumbor/thumbor/docs/how_to_upload_images.rst

     Content-Length: 822
     Slug : photo.jpg

-and the Thumbor server should return :
+and the Thumbor server should return:

 ::